PHOTOS Interface in C++; Technical and Physics Documentation: Appendix: User Guide

 \subsection{Installation}

+is distributed in the form of an archive containing source files and examples.
+Currently only the Linux and Mac OS\footnote{For this case LCG configuration scripts explained in Appendix \ref{sec:autotools} have to be used.} operating systems are supported: other systems may be supported in the future if sufficient interest is found.

-The main interface library requires that {\tt HepMC} \cite{Dobbs:2001ck} (version 2.03 or later) has been installed and its location has been provided during the configuration step.
-This is sufficient to compile the interface and to run the simple, stand-alone example.
+The main interface library uses {\tt HepMC} \cite{Dobbs:2001ck} (version 2.03 or later) and requires that either its location has been provided or compilation without {\tt HepMC} has been chosen as an option during the configuration step.
+The later is only sufficient to compile the interface and to run the {\tt HEPEVT} example.

-However, in order to run the more advanced examples located in the {\tt /examples} directory, it is required to also install:
+In order to run further examples located in the {\tt /examples} directory, {\tt HepMC} is required.
+To run all of the available examples, it is required to install: